fivethirty/satisficer/README.md

 #### Markdown Content

 All markdown content must contain a JSON front matter block at the top of the file as follows.
-All fields except `updatedAt` are required.
+All fields except `updatedAt` and `uglyURL` are required.

 ```markdown
 ---